How To Make Carrot Halwa Or Gajar Ka Halwa?

 - Peel, chop and shred carrots.

-- Heat a deep wide pan with 2 tbsp ghee.
+- Heat a deep wide pan with 2 tablespoon ghee.

 - Add shredded carrots and saute till it reduces to ¾th of its volume.

-- Once done, add milk, cardamom powder, saffron and 2 tbsp ghee and continue to cook till the milk reduces to ½ its quantity.
+- Once done, add milk, cardamom powder, saffron and 2 tablespoon ghee and continue to cook till the milk reduces to ½ its quantity.
 Takes 15 to 20 mins.